 All of your other event planning is for nothing if you don’t fill the seats in the venue.
 Here’s how to make the most of your event marketing efforts.

-Every event needs technology; for some, all that’s needed is a simple microphone and speaker set-up, while others will require a high-tech setup of video walls, touch screen kiosks, stage lighting, and more.
+Every event needs technology; for some, all that’s needed is a simple microphone and speaker set-up, while others will require a high-tech event production with video walls, touch screen kiosks, stage lighting, and more.
 No matter where your conference falls within that spectrum, it’s important that you have all of the equipment you need to make the messages you share you at your conference heard loud and clear.

 6. Securing Conference Sponsors